Nepoxx/concourse-svn-resource/README.md

 # concourse-svn-resource
 SVN access for Concourse CI.

+I've forked https://github.com/RoboPhred/concourse-svn-resource and included fixes that were suggested, since that repo seems abandonned.

 Currently implemented in NodeJS, using the node:5 docker image.